 Biden refers to George Floyd's death as an "open wound"

-As violent protests continued in the wake of George Floyd's death in Minneapolis earlier this week, Joe Biden said Americans cannot "ignore" that the nation has an "open wound right now."
+As violent protests continued in the wake of George Floyd's death in Minneapolis earlier this week, Joe Biden said Americans cannot "ignore" that the nation has an "open wound right now" and said that "this is no time for incendiary tweets."

 On Monday, video taken by an witness showed Floyd, 46, lying prone on the ground and saying that he couldn't breathe, as a police officer sat with his knee on Floyd's neck.